hao441/Flask-Trading-Bot/README.md

 # Flask Trading Bot
 A trading bot built on flask that has the ability to convert alert notifications from TradingView strategies into futures orders on exchanges.

-The Bot is supports four core functions that manage the alerts.
+The Bot supports four core functions that manage the alerts.

 ## Place Long